Choisj91/Clean_Code_Practice/README.md

 # Clean_Code_Practice
-It is about Clean Code Practice and examples that I summarized
+It is about Clean Code.
+Practice and examples that I summarized for Clean Code

 Chapter 1 Naming - Assigning Names to Variables, Functions, Classes & More